michaeldonnelly/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 ##### MedMorph Reference Architecture (RA) IG Usage

-This IG leverages the [MedMorph RA IG]({{site.data.fhir.ver.medmorphIg}}/index.html) defined by HL7 Infrastructure Public Health WG as the reference architecture for automation and implementing the health care surveys use case.
+This IG leverages the [MedMorph RA IG]({{site.data.fhir.ver.medmorphIg}}/index.html) defined by HL7 Public Health WG as the reference architecture for automation and implementing the central cancer registry reporting use case.

 ##### US Core Usage